pouria-workshop/tm1637-library/README.md

 # TM1637 Library
-This is tinyAVR (ATtiny13, ATtiny25, ATtiny45, ATtiny85) library for 7-segment display modules based on TM1637 chip.
+This is AVR & tinyAVR for CodeVisionAVR Compiler (ATtiny13, ATtiny25, ATtiny45, ATtiny85) library for 7-segment display modules based on TM1637 chip.
 The TM1637 chip also has keyboard input capability, but it's not implemented in this library.

 ![alt text](docs/TM1637.jpg "TM1637 Controller Module")